Princess Rosebud’s Empowered Solo Vacation: Part Three

 We might stay at a hotel or a lodge for a night, especially since the weather calls for night temps in the 30s and the possibility of rain.

-It’s been a while since we’ve gone off the grid for a while; I’m really looking forward to beautiful country and some long, rigorous hikes.
+It’s been a while since we’ve gone off the grid; I’m really looking forward to beautiful country and some long, rigorous hikes.

 Wearing my Chanel sunglasses to pop a squat in the desert; always fashion forward no matter where I go, that’s the way I roll.